Welcome to Year 4

 Year 4 is an action-packed time, with many opportunities for the children to immerse themselves in learning, whilst building upon those essential skills developed in previous years.
 We believe by the end of the academic year your child will have much to celebrate and reflect on, not just academically but personally too.

-The children have P.E. every Monday and Thursday.
-Please ensure their P.E. kit is in school on these days.
+Year 4 have their P.E. days on a Wednesday and a Friday.
+Please ensure that their P.E. kit is in school on these days

 Your child will be given work in their spelling journals every Monday, which will need to be returned to school every Friday.
 The children are expected to learn the spelling pattern and rules in order to encourage independence in their writing.
 We have also included the Year 3 and 4 spelling list from the curriculum to assist you.

 We want to encourage your child to be a successful reader, with a love of reading.
 Please encourage your child to read and record any comments in their reading record.
 These records need to be in school daily and signed at least three times a week.

 It is vital that your child knows all the times tables up to 12x12.
 It is a skill that is used in many areas of maths that the children will be covering this year.
 In addition, the government have introduced a times table test for children at the end of Year 4.
 In order to prepare for this the children will have a times table to focus on each week and we will also be challenging the children to complete a variety of times table questions in a given time.
 We appreciate your support in this.